A minimal wake-vortex model explains formation flight of flapping birds: Optimization

 The following search bounds and initial values are applied for the optimization: \begin{enumerate} \item The follower is behind its leader in the streamwise direction (symmetry): $x_{F} \leq x_L$.
 The supplied initial value is $x_F^0 = x_L$. \item The follower is to the right of its leader in the spanwise direction (symmetry): $y_F \geq y_L$.
 The supplied initial value is $y_F^0 = y_L$. \item The follower's vertical position is relatively near the leader's \cite{portugal2014upwash}: $z_L-h_L \leq z_F \leq z_L+h_L$.
 The supplied initial value is $z_F^0 = z_L$. \item The follower's flapping amplitude is within 75\% of that of a lone bird: $0.25h_L\leq h_F \leq h_L$.
 Note that the upper bound is set to $h_L$, as the objective function $C$ decreases monotonically with $h_F$, i.e., $h_F>h_L$ cannot be optimal.
 To our knowledge, no data exists to characterize birds' flapping amplitude during formation flight.
 However, birds do vary their flapping amplitude on the order of 20-30\% in response to aerodynamic and energetic contexts \cite{krishnan2022role}, and so we choose a generous lower bound accordingly.
 The supplied initial value is $h_F^0 = h_L$. \item The follower's upstroke flexion ratio is within reasonable physical bounds \cite{tobalske1996flight}: $0.3 \leq R_F \leq 0.5$.
 The supplied initial value is $R_F^0 = R_L$. \item No search bounds are applied to the follower's phase parameter: $\kappa_F\in[0,1)$.
 The supplied initial value is $\kappa_F=0.5$. \end{enumerate}

-We note that the optimization results are generally robust to changes in search bounds and initial values, suggesting that the attained minimum is global.
-Details of the numerical implementation are provided as Materials and Methods.
+The optimization is performed using the \verb|fmincon| solver in MATLAB, and we find that the optimization results are generally robust to changes in search bounds and initial values, suggesting that the attained minimum is global.
+Details of the numerical implementation are provided in Materials and Methods.